Find out about magic, magicians and conjuring using magic resources from the W G Alma Conjuring Collection and other sources

 The Collection was donated by world-renowned Australian magician William George Alma and reflects his lifelong dedication to the art of conjuring.

-The Collection contains around 2000 books on magic, 60 magazine titles, 1500 photographs, 300 posters, over 400 detailed research files on individual magicians and other magic memorabilia.
+The Collection contains around 2000 books on magic, 60 magazine titles, 1500 photographs, 300 posters, over 400 detailed magician research files on individual magicians and other magic memorabilia.

 To create a list of the items in the WG Alma Conjuring Collection, search the catalogue using the terms 'magic tricks OR magicians' and limit the search to subject.
 The results list will also give a range of options to look at specific areas of the list.
 For instance, you could choose only DVDs or only pictures.

-If you find books on the Library catalogue that are from the WG Alma Conjuring Collection, most can be ordered using your State Library Victoria card.
+If you find books on the Library catalogue that are from the WG Alma Conjuring Collection, most can be ordered using your State Library Victoria membership barcode.
 Retrievals take about 30 minutes.
 (The cut-off time for same day deliveries is 5.30pm).
 Books will be delivered to the Heritage Collections Reading Room and can only be read in that room.

 Rare books from the Alma Collection (RAREALMA prefix) need to be preordered for use.
 Delivery time is typically 24-48 hours after you place your order, pending approval by Arts staff.
 Orders placed on weekends may take longer to deliver.
 Phone 03 8664 7009 to request delivery.
 Books will be delivered to the Heritage Collections Reading Room and can only be read in that room.